trywopee-DEV/trywopee-DEV.github.io/README.md

    - 👍 `APPROVE` screenshots with correct new look of Demo App v2 (setup new baseline)
    - 👎 `REJECT` screenshots with visually detected defects (keep original baseline)

-Your project is adjusted with the current app version (demo-app-v2).
+Your project is: *adjusted* with the current app version (demo-app-v2).

 ## 4. Fine tuning